agrum/Ruhd/README.md

   * The shared open hand
   * Any of the tile face down on the board, except the last one that was placed
 3. Score your points
-4. Pick a tile From the shared open hand and place it face down over 1 face up tile on the board
+4. Pick a tile from the shared open hand and place it face down over 1 face up tile on the board

-At any point, if the shared open hand is empty, resplenish it up to 4 cards from the deck
+At any point, if the shared open hand is empty, replenish it up to 4 cards from the deck

 ## Scoring points

-1. One-side rule: If you placed your tile beside no-more than 1 tile on the board, you score 1 point
+1. One-side rule: If you placed your tile beside no more than 1 tile on the board, you score 1 point
 2. Diff-diff rule: If a side from the tile you placed touches a side of a different color, you score the difference between the 2 facing numbers, the higest number minus the smallest number
 3. Same-same rule: If a side from the tile you placed touches a side of the same color and number, you score that number
 4. Pattern rule: If you created a pattern of 3 identical colors or numbers in the same axis of the tile you placed against, you score 2 points.
 Extending an existing pattern doesn't grant points

-All the rules are cummulative:
+All the rules are cumulative:
 - When placing a tile beside more than 1 tile on the board, each side can trigger the Diff-diff or Same-same rule
 - The pattern rule triggers as many times as there were patterns created
 - When placing a tile beside more than 1 tile on the board, each side can trigger pattern rule on their own axis